luiscoco/CRUD_Sample1_spring-boot-mysql-server/README.md

 # Spring Boot JPA MySQL - Building Rest CRUD API example

+For more information about this example visit this web page: https://www.bezkoder.com/spring-boot-angular-17-mysql/

 ## How to run the Server Spring Boot application
 ```
 mvn spring-boot:run